moebiussurfing/ofxStepSequencer/README.md

 - Helper tool to clone selected preset to the other next presets of your kit.
 - Use ctrl + mouse-click to clone preset to the clicked preset position.
 - Helper tools to randomize patterns and clone one bar to all other 3.
+- API methods to toggle hide/show gui and some others.
+Please check into the addon to know more.

 ## Requeriments